GSA/ai-gov-api/README.md

 ```

 ## Create an API Key
 You will need an API key to interact with the endpoints.
-There is a file `insert_seed_data.py` with some code to create a user and generate and API key.
+There is a script `create_admin_user.py` with some code to create a user and generate and API key.
 API keys are not stored in the database, so look for the output on the terminal with the key and save it.
-Like previous commands you can run this with `uv`:
+Like previous commands you can run this with `uv` (or python with an active venv):

 ```
-uv run insert_seed_data.py
+uv run create_admin_user.py -email admin@example.com --name "Testy Test"
 ```